 Halloween Pet Costumes

 Some pets enjoy dressing up, particularly the small dogs already used to wearing coats and sweaters in cool weather.
 There are many pet costumes available from pet products stores, from fancy to plain.
 If your outgoing, confident pet is willing, you can have great fun with costumes.
+But if your pets don’t care for dress up, don’t press it.
+Many pets may bite over Halloween out of fear of change.

 Even reluctant pets may be persuaded to wear a fancy collar or bandana or painted toenails.
 There are “jester” collars for cats complete with bells on each point.
 You can also purchase the Soft Paws nail protectors for cats or dogs in Halloween orange and black–a fashion statement that also keeps clawing furniture or doors under control.
 Just remember to supervise costumed pets at all times to make sure they don’t get tangled up, or chew off and swallow a dangly part of the costume.